malessandrini/boswars-user-manual/boswars-manual-en.md

 ![Cannon](pics/structs/cannon.png "Cannon")

 It shoots at a very long range and it's quite powerful, usually you are hit by one of those before you can even see it (its shot looks like a light blue fireball).
 On the other hand it takes long to recharge and it's not very precise, especially on moving targets.
-For those reasons it can be seen more like an offensive weapon.
+For those reasons it can be better considered as an offensive weapon.
 Together with a radar, it can target enemy units even in unexplored areas.

 ### Missile silo ("M")